 Exclusions applied to a backup set are applied to every backup set backing up to the same destination.
 For example, Backup Set 1 and Backup Set 2 both back up to the same destination, but they have different exclusion rules:

 - Backup Set 1: Excludes files ending in .mp3, .mp4, and .wav

 Even though exclusions aren't specified for Backup Set 2, files from this set that are excluded in Backup Set 1 will not back up to the destination (.mp3, .mp4, and .wav files).

-If you exclude a file in one set, and include it in another set that backs up to the same destination, the Code42 app may back up the file.
+If you exclude a file in one set, and include it in another set that backs up to the same destination, the Code42 agent may back up the file.
 But the file-verification scan detects the exclusion and removes the file from the backup archive during archive maintenance.